 “A Short History of Bitcoin Myths - Unmasking the parasites and taking you back to the Story, Design, Protocol and Vision of the Original Bitcoin”

-This blog is the first extract from our upcoming eBook, “A Short History of Bitcoin Myths”.
-Register your interest, and we'll send you an invitation to download your complimentary copy as soon as it becomes available.
-You can also read extracts that have been published since over here:
+This blog is the first extract from our eBook, 'A Short History of Bitcoin Myths'.
+You can download your copy here or read other extracts over here:

 Part 1: A Short History of Bitcoin Myths